25 Sep Tips to Prepare Yourself for College Entrance Exams

 Try to prepare everything you’ll need for the exam the night before.
-Packing on the morning of your test might cause you to forget some essentials due to stress or those “exam jitters”.
-Some schools may already provide you with a list of things to bring, but just in case you can always be prepared with your examination fee payment, an identification card, a pencil with an eraser, a black and a blue ball pen, and in some cases, a scientific calculator, a water bottle if you tend to get dehydrated, and a healthy snack or something sweet that will give you a boost of energy when needed.
+Packing on the morning of your test might cause you to forget some essentials due to “exam jitters”.
+Some schools may already provide you with a list of things to bring, but you can always be prepared with your examination fee payment, an identification card, a pencil with an eraser, a black and a blue ball pen, and in some cases, a scientific calculator, a water bottle if you tend to get dehydrated, and a healthy snack or something sweet that will give you a boost of energy when needed.

 3. Get Sleep

 Some students like to pull an all-nighter right before the exam.
-But sleep is more important that cramming.
+But sleep is more important than cramming.
 Not only will the lack of sleep cause you more stress and fatigue, but it can also cloud your memory, making it difficult to fill in the correct answers.
 If you’ve managed to study ahead, you shouldn’t need to cram.
 Get a good night’s rest instead.